Suolamainen/Bomb-Party-BOT/README.md

-# Bomb-Party-BOT
+# BombParty-Bot
-bot for bomb party
+A bot for automatically playing the BombParty mode in https://jklm.fun/